 5. Lead scoring

-Lead scoring is an invaluable tool for a marketing and sales team.
+Lead scoring is an invaluable tool for a marketing and the best method in how to lead a sales team.
 Not all leads are in the same part of the pipeline, and the more information that sales staff can access the better equipped they are to succeed.

 An automated lead scoring system can monitor buying signals, record a prospect’s position and present it in an easy to understand way and help sales staff focus their attention on the best leads.
 That is just one of many ways that automated workflows can make your sales team the best it can be.